 Clog and step dancer.
 Pupil of Tommy Cannon.

 Her grandmother (born c.
 1837) attended dancing classes in Dentdale when living at Haverthwaite Hall.
 The teacher taught in a barn and played whistle and fiddle.
-The dances included the waltz cotillion and dances where they formed two lines where the men would step dance and generally dance more vigorously than the women.
+The dances included the waltz cotillion and other dances where two lines were formed, men in one and women the other, and the men would step dance and generally dance more vigorously than the women.

 Mrs Hawes’ grandfather’s brother, from Witherslack, was a step-dancer.